josemirm/josemiCLib/README.md

 This library can be used including the `include` and `src` folders in your project and compiling all together.

-It could also link a precompiled static library file after using CMake, and a `CMakeLists.txt` file is provided to make this task easier.
+It could also link a pre-compiled static library file after using CMake, and a `CMakeLists.txt` file is provided to make this task easier.

 ### Documentation